brief illustration -post 4-bearing types connections

 The values of nominal shear strength and nominal tensile strength for bolts in the RCSC.

-Refer to the bolt council table, Research Council on Structural Connections, for ASTM A 325 or group A, the static tension =90 ksi.
-While the static tension in group B=113 ksi, while for the case of Fatigue for repeated loads like in bridges, refer to sec 5.5.
+Refer to the bolt council table, Research Council on Structural Connections.
+For ASTM A 325 or group A, the static tension is 90 ksi.
+The static tension in group B is 113 ksi.
+For Fatigue for repeated loads like in bridges, refer to sec 5.5.

 Nominal shear strength and tensile strength values.